-As of December 31, 2015 and 2014, we had valuation allowances of \$2.2 million and \$2.4 million, respectively, primarily due to uncertainties relating to the ability to utilize deferred tax assets recorded for foreign losses and foreign tax credits.
+As of December 31, 2016 and 2015, we had valuation allowances of \$0.6 million and \$2.2 million, respectively, primarily due to uncertainties relating to the ability to utilize deferred tax assets recorded for foreign losses.
+The decrease in valuation allowances in 2016 primarily related to the release of certain valuation allowances on foreign tax credits, as we expect to have sufficient foreign source income to utilize these credits before their expiration.